openjdk/panama-foreign/doc/panama_memaccess.md

 } // segment is unmapped here
 ```

-Here, we create a new *confined* resource scope, which is then used when creating a mapped segment; this means that the lifecycle of the `mapped` segment will be tied to that of the resource scope, and that accessing the segment (e.g. dereference) *after* `scope` has been closed will not be possible.
+Here, we create a new *confined* resource scope, which is then used when creating a mapped segment; this means that the lifecycle of the `mapped` segment is tied to that of the resource scope, and that accessing the segment (e.g. dereference) *after* `scope` has been closed will not be possible.

-As this example alludes to, resource scopes can come in two flavors: they can be *confined* (where access is restricted to the thread which created the scope) or *shared* <a href="#3"><sup>3</sup></a> (where access can occur in any thread).
-By default, all resources scopes are associated with an internal `Cleaner` object, which would take care of performing implicit deallocation (in case `close` is never called).
-Optionally, clients can provide a custom `Cleaner` object, or decide not to use a `Cleaner` all together.
-While this latter option provides slightly better scope creation performance, it must be used with caution: any scope that becomes unreachable before its `close` method has been called will end up leaking memory resources.
+As this example alludes to, resource scopes can come in many flavors: they can be *confined* (where access is restricted to the thread which created the scope), *shared* <a href="#3"><sup>3</sup></a> (where access can occur in any thread) and can be optionally associated with a `Cleaner` object (as in the case of `newImplicitScope`), which performs *implicit* deallocation when the resource scope becomes *unreachable* (if the `close` method has not been called by the user).
 Resource scopes are very handy when managing the lifecycle of multiple resources:

 ```java
 try (ResourceScope scope = ResourceScope.newConfinedScope()) {